Meet the Day Staff

 Battalion Chief Fuiten began his career in 2004 with the Germantown Fire Department as a FF/EMT.
 He was hired in April 2006 by the Green Bay Metro Fire Department.
 Ray graduated from Fox Valley Technical College with an Associate Degree in Business Marketing and continued his education at Milwaukee Area Technical College.
 He graduated from Milwaukee Area Technical College with an Associate Degree in Fire Science.
 He furthered his education at Southern Illinois University with a Bachelor’s Degree in Fire Department Management.
 Ray holds numerous certifications from the National Fire Academy in Emmitsburg, Maryland.
 Ray is happily married to his wife Kristy and has four children Amanda, Carly, Katie, and Layla.
 He recently became a proud Grandpa to his grandson Sam.
 Ray enjoys traveling and spending time at his cabin in Eagle River, WI.
 He is currently west side Battalion on C-Shift.

 Captain Joe Gabe

 Captain Joe Gabe entered the fire service in 1998 as a public safety officer in Escanaba, MI.
 Joe joined the Green Bay Fire Department in April 2001, as a fire fighter.
 Mr. Gabe was promoted to Lieutenant in the Fire Marshals Office in 2006.
 Captain Gabe’s responsibilities include fire Inspections, fire code enforcement, fire investigation, and fire prevention/life safety issues.
 Joe obtained a Bachelors Degree in Science (Secondary Education) from Northern Michigan University in 1992.
-Captain Gabe is also a Certified Fire Investigator and president of the Brown County Fire Investigation Task Force.
+Captain Gabe is also a Certified Fire Investigator and former president of the Brown County Fire Investigation Task Force.
 Email Captain Gabe.

 Lieutenant Todd Coolman